 Educators must ensure that their view of what a learner has achieved is supported by sound evidence.
 Their evaluation of this evidence must be consistent with the evaluations of colleagues in their own, or another, department or centre.
-Centres should plan together and use their professional judgement in coming to a shared understanding of what it means to achieve a level in the different skills.
+Centres should plan together and use their professional judgement in coming to a shared understanding of what it means to achieve a Level.
 Emerging national guidance will support this process.
 Moderation is particularly important at times of transition from one level to the next and in transitions between Middle and Secondary Years.